vilya/FetchDeps/README.txt

 git is set to ignore.
 The dependencies will be unzipped in here after downloading.

-A good structure would look like
+A good structure would look something like

   Project/
     ... project specific stuff ...